 I love how humorous this song is.
 This whole album has a more mature sound, yet then you have this song.
 It makes me think more of the band’s past stuff.
 I honestly hope they’ll make a music video for it because let’s be real, it would be too funny.

 I just looked up exactly what this song is about and I love it.
 It’s supposed to be a “F— you” to someone who’s repeatedly cheated on the singer and keeps getting caught.
 Now that I know this, I like this song so much better (and it makes a lot more sense).

 According to lead singer Alex Gaskarth, he wrote this song as a ballad.
 He described it as “a love song about those moments when you’re miles away from home and the only thing getting you through is the knowledge you’re going home to someone that cares about you.”
 And like “Dancing With a Wolf,” I now love this song even more.

 13. “Old Scars/Future Hearts”

-Click the link for the real meanings, because I want to focus on my own interpretation for this one.
+Click the song title for the true meanings of the track, as I want to focus on my own interpretation for this one.
 Until I read the link, I genuinely thought that this song was somehow talking about abortion.
 It was something about the line “Those memories of the future hearts you killed.”
 But it apparently isn’t and I’m kind of glad because that would be so sad.♫

 Thanks for reading my first Track-by-Track!
 I hope you enjoyed it, stay tuned and give this blog a follow for more if you liked it!
 And head over to my Say Hello! page for links to my social media–I plan to use them for updates on new blogs!